 When exam day came I was nervous but not petrified like the majority of students around the country would have been because I knew Brampton had prepared for every possibility that the exams might throw at me and by this time examination conditions were second nature.

-When results day came, I went down to the college and was delighted to find that I attained 3 A’s at A-level of which I had even received 100% in one of my modules, proving the quality of preparation I received.
-I was over the moon with my results and I am now at University of Manchester in second year, studying Geography.
-On reflection, I am extremely happy with my decision to re-take my A-levels at Brampton and remain eternally grateful for the opportunity they have given me as it now seems I have a bright future ahead.”
+When results day came, I went down to the college and was delighted to find that I attained 3 A’s at A-level, proving the quality of preparation I received.
+I was over the moon with my results and I am now at the University of Manchester in second year, studying Geography.
+On reflection, I am extremely happy with my decision to re-take my A-levels at Brampton and remain eternally grateful for the opportunity they have given me as it now seems I have a bright future ahead.